The 20 Best Melanoma Doctors in Canada

 Montreal, QC, CA

-Miguel Burnier practices in Montreal, Canada.
+Miguel Burnier practices practicing medicine in Montreal, Canada.
 Mr. Burnier is rated as an Elite expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are Uveal Melanoma, Chalazion, Melanoma, Cataract Removal, and Vitrectomy.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Uveal Melanoma, Chalazion, Melanoma, Vitrectomy, and Cataract Removal.

 Distinguished in Melanoma